 PVC and CPVC Pipe

-An increasingly popular choice, HDPE is used for water, wastewater, gas, chemicals, fire water and other media.
-Its flexibility and light weight makes it ideal for many different applications including municipal, industrial, energy, geothermal, landfill and more.
-HDPE pipe is durable, flexible and light weight.
+An increasingly popular choice, HDPE is used for water, wastewater, gas, chemicals, fire water, and other media.
+Its flexibility and light weight make it ideal for many different applications including municipal, industrial, energy, geothermal, landfill and more.
+HDPE pipe is durable, flexible and lightweight.
 When fused together, HDPE has a zero leak rate, much like welded steel pipe.
-HDPE pipe is also non-toxic, corrosion and chemical resistant, has a long design life, and is ideal for trenchless installation methods because of its flexibility.
-Traeger’s partner manufacturers can supply a wide range of sizes, wall thicknesses and compositions.
+HDPE pipe is also non-toxic, corrosion and chemical resistant has a long design life, and is ideal for trenchless installation methods because of its flexibility.
+Traeger’s partner manufacturers can supply a wide range of sizes, wall thicknesses, and compositions.

 Stainless Steel Pipe